Bruce

 might give him a rash or turn his hair back to its original color.
 But then

-Hugo piped up, real sarcastic, ‘Of course, according to your puerile little theories,
+Hugo piped up, real sarcastic, ‘Of course, according to your puerile

-Jonathan Crane would be next after that.
+little theories, Jonathan Crane would be next after that.
 Whatever

 will he do, I wonder, when his number is called,’ snicker snicker.”
-“What
+“What did he mean by that?”
+Sly asked—which was

-both wanted to know as well.
+lucky because Oswald and Bruce both wanted to know as well.
 “You

 know Hugo,” Jervis said, “when he gets his nose out of joint, he analyzes:

 Nobody’s ever seen Crane with a girl, why no henchwench?
-‘Scarecrow doesn’t lend itself to it,’ Jonathan said.
+‘Scarecrow

-now: Scarecrow could have a Dorothy.
+Hugo asks, and he’s on a roll now: Scarecrow could have a Dorothy.
 Hey

-yeah, and who played Dorothy – Judy Garland!
+yeah, and who played Dorothy—Judy Garland!

 Snicker-snicker.
 Jonathan

-had enough at this point and he said something – he said something I’d
+had enough at this point and he said something—he said something I’d

 rather not repeat, cause this is a visual that sticks with you for a while, and